-From the early 1970s, Thomond College of Education in Limerick provided concurrent postprimary teacher education programmes in physical education, woodwork, metalwork and rural and general sciences.
+From the early 1970s, Thomond College of Education in Limerick provided concurrent post-primary teacher education programmes in physical education, woodwork, metalwork and rural and general sciences.
 Thomond College was integrated into the University of Limerick in 1991 and responsibility for the teacher education programmes was transferred to the university at that time.
 In 2009/2010 all undergraduate programmes at the university, including the programme under review, were restructured to ensure compatibility with the European Credit Transfer and Accumulation System (ECTS).

-The Bachelor of Technology (Education) in Materials and Engineering Technology programme (LM095) is one of a number of concurrent initial teacher education programmes provided by the University of Limerick.
+The Bachelor of Technology (Education) Materials and Architectural Technology programme (LM 094) is one of a number of concurrent initial teacher education programmes provided by the University of Limerick.
 Other concurrent programmes include:

-LM094, Bachelor of Technology (Education) Materials and Architectural Technology;

-LM090, Bachelor of Science (Education) Physical Education with English, Gaeilge, Geography or Mathematics;

-LM092, Bachelor of Science (Education) Biological Science with Chemistry and Physics; and LM096, Bachelor of Science (Education) Physical Science.
+- LM090 Bachelor of Science in Physical Education with English, Gaeilge, Geography or Mathematics - LM092 Bachelor of Science (Education) in Biology with Chemistry or Physics or Agricultural Science - LM095 Bachelor of Technology (Education) Materials and Engineering Technology - LM096 Bachelor of Science (Education) in Physical Science with Chemistry and Physics.